The Trouble with Physics: Reviews

 The abstract argument — about academic culture and the need to nurture speculative ideas — is, in my opinion, important and largely correct, while the specific one — about the best way to set about quantizing gravity — is overstated and undersupported.

 Carroll fears that excessive attention paid to the specific dispute is likely to disadvantage the more general abstract argument.

 Sabine Hossenfelder, in a review written a year later and titled "The Trouble With Physics: Aftermath" alludes to the book's polarising effect on the scientific community.
 She explores the author's views as a contrast in generations, while supporting his right to them.
 Hossenfelder believes that Smolin's book attempts to restore the relation physics once had with philosophy, quoting him as follows:

 Philosophy used to be part of the natural sciences – for a long time.
 For long centuries during which our understanding of the world we live in has progressed tremendously.
 There is no doubt that times change, but not all changes are a priori good if left without further consideration.
 Here, change has resulted in a gap between the natural sciences where questioning the basis of our theories, and an embedding into the historical and sociological context used to be.
 Even though many new specifically designed interdisciplinary fields have been established, investigating the foundations of our current theories has basically been erased out of curricula and textbooks.

-"The String Wars"
+The String Wars

-A discussion in 2006 took place between UCSB physicists at KITP and science journalist George Johnson regarding the controversy caused by the books of Smolin (The Trouble with Physics) and Woit (Not Even Wrong).
+A discussion in 2006 took place between UCSB physicists at KITP and science journalist George Johnson regarding the controversy caused by the books of Smolin (The Trouble with Physics) and Peter Woit (Not Even Wrong).
 The meeting was titled "The String Wars" to reflect the impression the media has given people regarding the controversy in string theory caused by Smolin's and Woit's books.
 A video of the proceedings is available at UCSB's website.